Sampling parameters of ordinary differential equations with Langevin dynamics that satisfy constraints: Introduction

 Much work has been done to address these issues.
 Multimodality can be treated by enhancing the sampling of the low-probability sequences of parameter sets that enable transitions \cite{Dinner_2020,Matthews_2018,Neal_2001,Murakami_2014,Pullen_2014,Swendsen_1986}.
 Poorly scaled distributions can be sampled more efficiently by schemes in which proposed changes to the parameters are asymmetric \cite{Cotter_2013}, affine invariant \cite{Goodman_2010, Leimkuhler_2017}, or otherwise depend on the current position in parameter space \cite{Girolami_2011, Zhang_2011}.
 Nevertheless, even with enhanced sampling and preconditioning, generally $10^6$ to $10^9$ parameter sets must be proposed and evaluated to obtain a reasonable sample of a parameter distribution.
 As a result, even when a single parameter set is a fraction of a second to test, obtaining a good sample of a distribution can be prohibitively computationally costly.

 Here, we develop a complementary approach based on the observation that it can be much faster to compute the limiting behavior of a (deterministic) dynamical model---for example, its fixed points and limit cycles---than to integrate it forward in time.
 Namely, we show how constrained Hamiltonian dynamics can be used to sample fixed points consistent with data directly; the fixed points can be used to seed more computationally expensive calculations to obtain transient behaviors.
 While related methods have been applied in a variety of contexts \cite{Brubaker_2012, Xu_2024}, to the best of our knowledge, they have not been previously applied to estimating parameters for systems of ordinary differential equations (ODEs).
-We focus particularly on ODE systems exhibiting oscillatory dynamics \cite{Hwang_2021}, which can be especially difficult to sample because freedom in the phase of oscillations causes the parameter distributions of such models to be poorly scaled and multimodal.
-We illustrate the approach by sampling parameters for a model of the repressilator, an oscillatory gene regulatory network, and obtain dramatic speedups relative to a widely used MCMC method based on direct numerical integration of the model forward in time.
-We conclude by discussing how the method could be extended and combined with other strategies for accelerating parameter estimation.
+We focus particularly on ODE systems exhibiting oscillatory dynamics \cite{Hwang_2025}, which can be especially difficult to sample because freedom in the phase of oscillations causes the parameter distributions of such models to be poorly scaled and multimodal.
+In Section \ref{sec:repressilator}, we motivate the approach by discussing the problem of sampling parameters for a model of the repressilator, an oscillatory gene regulatory network that we introduce.
+In Section \ref{sec:theory}, we provide a conceptual overview of the approach.
+In Section \ref{sec:calculations}, we return to the problem of sampling parameters of the repressilator and show that, for it, we can outperform widely used MCMC methods.
+We conclude by discussing how the method could be extended and combined with other strategies for accelerating parameter estimation in Section \ref{sec:conclusion}.
+Technical details regarding our implementation of the method are given in Section \ref{sec:methods}.